 28and choose him out of all the tribes of Israel to be my priest, to go up to my altar, to turn incense into smoke-perfume, to wear an ephod before me?
 And I gave to the house of your father all of the offerings that are made by fire by the children of Israel?

-29So why do you all kick at my sacrifice and at my offering that I have commanded in my habitation, and you honor your sons above me making yourselves fat with the best of all the offerings of Israel my people?’
+29So why do you all kick at my sacrifices and at my offerings that I have commanded for my Dwelling, and you honor your sons above me making yourselves fat with the best of all the offerings of Israel my people?’

 31“‘Behold, the days are coming when I will cut off your arm and the arm of your father’s house, such that there will not be an old man in your house.

 32You will see trouble in my habitation in spite of all the good that will be done to Israel, and there will not be an old man in your house all the days to come.

 33The man of yours whom I do not cut off from my altar will be spared to weep out his eyes and grieve his soul, but all the greater part of your house will die.